HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 can talk about the distinction between code that deals with floating point, and code that doesn't.

-Real machines put integers and floats in the same memory bank, but this part isn't really important for Herbgrind, so to simplify things we'll give an extra type of memory to our computer: `int` memory.
+Real-world machines put integers and floats in the same memory bank, but this part isn't really important for Herbgrind, so to simplify things we'll give an extra type of memory to our computer: `int` memory.